otcshare/automotive-message-broker/README.md

 ## Git
 About the Git Tree:
-master is expected to be unstable and may not even compile.
+'master' is expected to be unstable and may not even compile.
 If you want something more stable, checkout one of the release branches (ie, 0.9.0, 0.10, etc)

 ## Building